LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 The remainder of this tutorial illustrates how to exercise various RAJA features using simple examples.
-Note that all the examples employ RAJA traversal template methods, which are described briefly here :ref:`forall-label`.
+Note that all the examples employ RAJA traversal template methods, which are described briefly here :ref:`loop_basic-label`.
 For the purposes of the discussion, we assume that any and all data used has been properly allocated and initialized.
 This is done in the code examples, but is not discussed further here.